zhuorantan/TelegramGPT/README.md

 ## Usage

 Simply send a message to the bot and it will reply with a ChatGPT response.

+### Commands

-To start a new conversation, send command `/new`.
+- `/new`: Manually start a new conversation
+- `/history`: Show a list of all previous conversations.
+Tap the command at the beginning of each line to resume a specific conversation.